-A $300 travel credit each card anniversary year automatically reduces travel expenses, and a statement credit of up to $100 for Global Entry, Nexus, or TSA PreCheck just adds even more value.
+A $300 travel credit each card anniversary year is easy to utilize and automatically reduces travel expenses.
+Plus, you’ll receive a statement credit of up to $100 for Global Entry, NEXUS, or TSA PreCheck, adding even more value.

 Your earning and redemption experiences are also enhanced significantly when you utilize the Capital One Travel portal.
-With an extraordinary 10x earnings on hotels and rental cars, 5x earnings on flights, and a $300 travel credit, it will pay to utilize the portal frequently.
+With an extraordinary 10x earnings on hotels and rental cars, 5x earnings on flights, and a travel credit of $300, it will pay to utilize the portal frequently.

-The elevated earning on the card goes beyond Captial One Travel purchases with 2x miles per dollar spent on every other purchase.
+The elevated earning on the card goes beyond Capital One Travel purchases with 2x miles per dollar spent on every other purchase.
 Plus, at your card anniversary, you’ll earn another 10,000 miles.

-Additional redemption options allow you to erase previous travel purchases with Purchase Eraser or transfer miles earned on your card to travel partners, most of which transfer at a ratio of 1:1.
+Additional redemption options allow you to transfer miles earned on your card to travel partners, most of which transfer at a ratio of 1:1.

-As a Visa Infinite card you’ll enjoy related benefits such as cell phone insurance, primary car rental insurance, trip cancelation, trip interruption, trip delay, and baggage insurance.
+As a Visa Infinite card, you’ll enjoy related benefits such as cell phone insurance, primary car rental insurance, and travel insurance protections such as trip cancellation, trip interruption, trip delay, and baggage insurance.

-Last, but certainly not least, we like that the card comes with complimentary Priority Pass Select membership giving you access to over 1,300 lounges worldwide and unique access to Capital One Lounges.
+We also like that the card comes with special Gravity Haus benefits, complimentary Priority Pass Select membership, giving you access to over 1,300 lounges worldwide, and unique access to Capital One Lounges and Plaza Premium Lounges.

 If you’ll utilize Capital One Travel, this premium card offers a lot of value for just a $395 annual fee.